collective/Products.DateRecurringIndex/README.rst

 until
     Optional.
 The name of the objects attribute, which returns the date, until the recurrence should happen.
 The recurrence definition can also contain an UNTIL component.
 If both are defined, the recurrence calculation stops whenever the first until-date is met.
-If not given at all, there is a MAXCOUNT ceiling constant, defined in plone.event.recurrence, which defines the maximum number of occurences.
+If not given at all, there is a MAXCOUNT ceiling constant, defined in plone.event.recurrence, which defines the maximum number of occurrences.

 Datetime.DateTime vs. datetime.datetime